nathaneastwood/fablore/src/faq.md

 ## Characters
 ### Is Ira dead?

 We don't know.
-[Her story](main-story/03-crucible-of-war/ira-crimson-haze-story.md) takes place hundreds of years before the current main story timeline, that's all we know.
+[Her story](main-story/03-crucible-of-war/edge-of-autumn.md) takes place hundreds of years before the current main story timeline, that's all we know.
 There is nothing written that outright states she is dead, however she is human...

 ### What do we know about Jackdaw?

 Not much, he is mentioned in some flavour text such as [Pitfall Trap](flavour/03-crucible-of-war.md#pitfall-trap---cru127), [Out Muscle](flavour/04-monarch.md#out-muscle---mon248) and [Pay Day](flavour/09-dynasty.md#pay-day---dyn123).
-We also read about him in [The Jaws of Death](main-story/02-arcane-rising/the-jaws-of-death.md) where he is standing outside [Blackjack's Tavern](world-of-rathe/pits/blackjacks-mercenary-group.md#blackjacks-mercenary-group).
+We also read about him in [A Bird in the Hand](main-story/02-arcane-rising/a-bird-in-the-hand.md) where he is standing outside [Blackjack's Tavern](world-of-rathe/pits/blackjacks-mercenary-group.md#blackjacks-mercenary-group).

 ### What do we know about Fyendal?